Edging Stone

 Edging stones are easy to install, and you can usually finish a border project in less than a day.
 Here are some tips to help you get started on your next project:

 • Plan your space: Before you get to work, make sure you know exactly where you want to place your stones.
-Planning in advance will let you know how many stones you’ll need and make it easier to install the edging stones quickly and neatly.
+Planning will let you know how many stones you’ll need and make it easier to install the edging stones quickly and neatly.

 • Take your time: When installed properly, your edging stone creation can last a long time.
-That’s why it’s important to dig an accurate trench then align and place the stones carefully to ensure they all fit together.
-Especially when placing the stones in or near grass, you’ll want to make sure you fit them as close together as possible to deter grass from growing in the cracks.
+That’s why it’s important to dig an accurate trench and then align and place the stones carefully to ensure they all fit together.
+Especially when placing the stones in or near grass, make sure you fit them as close together as possible to deter grass from growing in the cracks.

 • Dig the trenches: Dig the area you want to lay the edging stones in, using one of your stones as a guide so you only dig down as far as you need to.
 Try to dig to the same depth all the way around.